Lots of Wood. Ruff, Ruff Wood

 And I did enjoy the special touch of the giant “Abandon Hope all ye who Enter Here” sign at the back of the barn.
 It kind of gave us pause, as we were all the way at the back of the dark and barn full of pointy objects.

 Fortunately, we escaped unscathed.
-Unfortunately, none of us learned a thing other than you must go to Guilford, CT in September if you want the UNDISPUTED World’s Best Sundae.
+Unfortunately, none of us learned a thing other than you must go to Guilford in September if you want the UNDISPUTED World’s Best Sundae.
 I mean, there can be only one, right?